Mary Black Foundation

 - Addresses Disparities in the Teen Birth Rate.
-Although the overall teen birth rate in Spartanburg County declined 47% from 2010 to 2015, disparities persist for certain zip codes and sub-populations, such as African-American teens and older teens.
+Although the overall teen birth rate in Spartanburg County declined 47 percent from 2010 to 2015, disparities persist for certain zip codes and sub-populations, such as African-American teens and older teens.
 By focusing on the communities with the greatest need, the Connect initiative is making a larger impact on teen pregnancy prevention.

 - Serves a Community Need.
 Prior to the creation of the Connect initiative, there was a lack of after school programs for middle school students in the areas being served.
 The Connect initiative developed strong partnerships that have expanded and enhanced efforts to serve vulnerable youth with evidence-based interventions at middle schools and clinics and positive youth development programming at community partner sites in schools and recreational facilities.